mfeinLearn/tim-app/README.md

 ## Note

-The app and the cli are a bit buggy, but works.
+The app and the CLI are a bit buggy and NOT DONE YET, but they work.
+The main functionality works locally only.
 I will update this sometime in the future.
 Enjoy!